neutrons/hyspecppt/docs/source/design/hyspecpptfields.rst

 ------------------------

 Polarization Type:
   * If Polarization Type set to "Single Crystal", all parameters of Single Crystal block are required.
+The valid default/model-stored values are set at the appropriate fields.
   * If Polarization Type set to "Powder", all parameters of Single Crystal block are hidden and not required.
+The valid default/model-stored values are set at the appropriate fields.

 modQ (\|Q\|):
   * If Polarization Type set to "Single Crystal", it is a read-only field.
 The value is returned from the backend after all Single crystal parameters are filled in.
   * If Polarization Type set to "Powder", user can fill the value in.

 Delta E - Ei:
-  * If and only if Delta E<=Ei, the Delta E value is valid
+  * If and only if  Ei - DeltaE ≥ -Ei, the Delta E value is valid.
+Else the DeltaE is set to -Ei and the related parameters are recalculated, too

 Validation